Home / Resume / Healthcare / Nursing Resume

 Weak: "Provided nursing care to patients on the floor."

-Strong: "Provided critical care for 5 to 6 patients per shift in a 28-bed ICU, managing ventilators, vasopressor drips, and continuous renal replacement therapy.
+Strong: "Provided critical care for 5 to 6 patients per shift in a 28-bed ICU, managing ventilators, vasopressor drips, IV therapy, and continuous renal replacement therapy.
 Reduced CLABSI rates by 40% through staff education and bundle compliance audits."

 6. Education